-Best Indoor Drones For Kids Android Central 2020
+Best Drones For Kids 2022

 This pocket-sized drone is basically the definition of a kid drone at just under 2 inches across.
 It comes ready to fly out of the box, with a USB cable for charging and a simple kid-friendly controller.
 You'll get about five minutes of flight on a fully-charged battery, with just over 50 feet of range from the controller.

 The UFL 4000 LED Drone keeps your blades fully protected with a bumper that includes bright LEDs.
 Two batteries ship with this drone, with flight times averaging around seven minutes on a full charge.

 DJI on the inside

 If the Tello quadcopter looks closer to what you'd expect from a DJI drone, you'll be happy to know that it's actually built on DJI's flight tech.
 It also features a 5MP camera that can shoot 720p video.
 It's a palm-sized drone that really delivers.

 This UFO-inspired drone is far from a traditional drone, but it's an ideal option for kids.
 To launch the drone, you simply toss it in the air, and it comes to life with bright LEDs and hovers in the air.
 The on-board motion sensors let you control the drone by waving your hands next to it, making this one of the easiest drones to control with no remote control required.

 These cool Star Wars drones are so damn cool and collectible.
 Not only do they look great on display or flying through the air, but you can also battle up to 12 at once for epic space battles complete with sound effects.
 There are three styles to hunt down: Luke's X-Wing, Vader's Tie Fighter, and a speeder bike from Return of the Jedi.